Azure/data-api-builder/README.md

 ## Limitations

 - JWT only supports AAD
-- REST does not support partial updates (PATCH)
 - Tables must have a primary key.
 The primary key must be built on a single column.

 ## Known Issues